nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

   * 3b2.
 Displays list of users with the same name.
   * Use case resumes at step 2.

-**Use Case 8: Import contacts from JSON file**
+**Use Case 18: Import contacts from JSON or CSV file**

 MSS

-1. User enters command to import from a JSON file.
+1. User enters command to import from a JSON or CSV file.
-2. CohortConnect shows a list of persons to be imported.
-3. User confirms the import.
-4. CohortConnect shows the updated list of contacts.
+2. CohortConnect shows the updated list of contacts.

    Use case ends.

 Extensions

 * 1a.
-CohortConnect cannot find the JSON file.
+CohortConnect cannot find the JSON or CSV file.
   * 1a1.
 CohortConnect shows an error message.
   * 1a2.
-CohortConnect prompts for new filename.
-  * 1a3.
 User enters new filename.
+  * Steps 1a1-1a2 are repeated until the filename received is valid.

+* 1b.
+Filename entered does not end with `.json` or `.csv`
+    * 1b1.
+CohortConnect shows an error message.
+    * 1b3.
+User enters new filename.
-  * Steps 1a1-1a3 are repeated until the filename received is valid.
+    * Steps 1b1-1b2 are repeated until the filename received is valid.

-* 2a.
-User decides to cancel the import.
+* 1c.
+The JSON or CSV file is formatted wrongly.
+    * 1c1.
+CohortConnect shows an error message.
-  * Use case ends.
+    Use case ends.

-**Use Case 9: Export contacts to JSON file**
+**Use Case 19: Export contacts to JSON or CSV file**

 MSS

-1. User enters command to export contacts to a named JSON file.
+1. User enters command to export contacts to a named JSON or CSV file.
 2. CohortConnect shows a success message.

    Use case ends.